Minling-Xiao/Alcohol-Shiny/text/Intro.md

         from marae;
     -   restriction on distance between off-license alcohol outlets.

+When visualizing the density of alcohol outlets for each quintile of deprivation level, the values of Extremal Quotient (max density / min density) and Relative Risk (Quintile 5 density / Q1 density) are reported on the graphs.

 To accommodate the varying policies on alcohol sales in different parts of Auckland, the landmass of the city is divided into four distinct areas for visualization purposes in the Shiny App: Trust – Waitakere,